celeritas-project/celeritas/doc/installation.rst

   include(CeleritasLibrary)
   celeritas_target_link_libraries(mycode PUBLIC Celeritas::celeritas)

-The test project at :file:`scripts/ci/test-installation` demonstrates how to use Celeritas as a library with a short standalone CMake project.
+The :ref:`example_minimal` example demonstrates how to use Celeritas as a library with a short standalone CMake project.